World War II

 Limburg Liberation Monument

 On Black Friday, three weeks before the liberation of Limburg in September 1944, Maastricht was hit hardest.
 American bombers aimed their arrows at the railway bridge to stop German troops fleeing.
-Unfortunately, they did not hit the bridge, but two residential areas on the banks of the river Maas.
+Unfortunately, they did not hit the bridge, but two residential areas on the banks of the river Meuse.
 More than 100 people were killed and just as many wounded.
 During National Remembrance Day on 4 May, Maastricht commemorates all victims at the Limburg Liberation Monument by Charles Eyck.

 War memorial Koningsplein Maastricht